HESGE/twitter-harvest/README.md

 [coveralls-url]: https://coveralls.io/r/HESGE/twitter-harvest

 # twitter-harvest [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage percentage][coveralls-image]][coveralls-url]
-> A simple continous harvester for twitter
+> A simple continuous harvester for twitter

-This application is able to capture tweets which are happen around the world.
+This application is able to capture tweets which happen around the world.
 Currently it works only with the Twitter stream API 1.1.
-You have to define or modify the `cfg/cfg.json` and create at least one capture `agent` in `cfg/agents/` directory If `fs_output` is `true`, the captured tweets are written to the file system with the following convention:
+You have to define or modify the `cfg/cfg.json` and create at least one capture `agent` in `cfg/agents/` directory You can active mail alert from a SMTP account like gmail (see Private configuration and the `mail_alert` flag in main configuration)
+If `fs_output` is `true`, the captured tweets are written to the file system with the following convention:

 >data_dir/year/month/day/hour-min-sec_tweet-id